Guardian ad Litem (GAL)

 A GAL is a court-appointed advisor with specialized training and a set of knowledge, who may be appointed by the Court to represent the child’s best interest pursuant to: N.C.
 Gen. Stat. §1A-1, Rule 17(b)(3) of the North Carolina Rules of Civil Procedure; N.C.
 Gen. Stat. §8C-1, Rule 701 of the North Carolina Rules of Evidence; and the Court’s inherent authority to administer justice.

 GALs represent the best interests of minor child(ren) in contested custody and visitation proceedings.
 The GAL acts as an investigator and facilitator of services in an attempt to resolve conflicts outside of the courtroom and to promote effective co-parenting focused on the best interests of the child(ren).
 The GAL shall make recommendations to the parties and to the Court regarding any issues affecting the child(ren)’s welfare.

 A registry of GALs and their qualifications, including training certification, shall be maintained by the District Court.
 GALs shall be chosen from the list maintained by the District Court.
 To be included on the list, a GAL must provide documentation of the following:

-- have participated in Judicial District 15B’s Civil District GAL training, or other comparable training program, which consists of at least 24 hours of training in topics of developmental stages of children, dynamics of high conflict families, stages and effects of divorce, problem solving techniques and legal issues.
-To demonstrate a “comparable training program,” the candidate shall provide training materials, training agenda, and certificate of completion to the Center for Cooperative Parenting to be reviewed and forwarded to the Chief District Court Judge for approval;
+- completion of Judicial District 15B’s Civil District GAL training, or other comparable training program, which consists of at least 24 hours of training in topics of developmental stages of children, dynamics of high-conflict families, stages and effects of divorce, problem-solving techniques, and legal issues.
+To demonstrate a “comparable training program” the candidate shall provide training materials, training agenda, and certificate of completion to the Center for Cooperative Parenting to be reviewed and forwarded to the Chief District Court Judge for approval;

 - a current resume or curriculum vitae;